Melinda Shankar

 Melinda Leanna Shankar (born February 18, 1992) is a Canadian actress.
 She is best known for starring as Alli Bhandari in the television series Degrassi: The Next Generation (2008–2015) and as Indira "Indie" Mehta in the YTV series How To Be Indie (2009–2011), for which she won several awards, including a Canadian Screen Award in 2013.
-Her last screen credit was the female lead role of Princess Bella in the 2021 television movie Christmas with a Prince: The Royal Baby, her third appearance in the franchise.
+Her last screen credit was the female lead role of Sarah in the 2025 Air Canada and Ottawa Tourism's YouTube channel Christmas show, Magic On Set.

 Early life

 Melinda Shankar was born on February 18, 1992, in Ottawa, Ontario, Canada to Canadian parents of Hindu Indo-Guyanese descent who immigrated to Canada.
 She has two older sisters and a brother, who is also an actor.
 She was raised in Orleans, Ontario, a suburban section of Ottawa.

 Her father owned a karate school in Ottawa, with her beginning to study the practice at three.
 She began to study ballet at the same age.
 Shankar currently has a black belt in karate.
 She attended Sir Wilfrid Laurier Secondary School in Ottawa until grade 11 before moving to Toronto when she was sixteen, following her casting in Degrassi: The Next Generation in 2008.